 One of the biggest myths surrounding the purchase of life insurance is that you’re only insuring income.
 Nothing could be farther from the truth.
-Don’t believe me, don’t ask an investment advisor … just ask anyone who’s lost a loved one and had to get back to work the day after the funeral.
+Don’t believe me, don’t ask an investment advisor … just ask anyone who’s lost a loved one and had to go back to work the day after the funeral as if nothing happened.

-I have a friend who lost his young son in a tragic accident.
-His medical insurance had a very high $2,500 deductible with a family maximum cost of $15,000.
+Several years ago a friend of mine lost his young son in a tragic accident.
+His medical insurance had a very high $3,500 deductible with a family maximum cost of $15,000.
 Those numbers were quickly surpassed prior to his son passing away at the hospital.
-The Life Flight helicopter alone was over $8,000 but his medical insurance only paid $250 (a common standard).
+The Life Flight helicopter alone was over $9,000 but his medical insurance only paid $250 (a common standard).
 His son’s funeral was bare bones since he had no cash to handle the medical expenses AND the funeral costs … and he had failed to purchase any life insurance at all on his son.
 His investment advisor had recommended against it saying that life insurance was to insure the ability to produce income and that my friend shouldn’t waste money on it for his children.

 Life insurance is about more than insuring income … much more

 Life insurance isn’t just about families insuring the income of the main breadwinner.
 It’s also about three other often overlooked costs: